stuffedmotion/Twitch-Dog-Treat-Dispenser/README.md

     "type": "system",
     "systemStatus": 1
 }`
 - Add your Twitch Username in a new document to the 'admins' collection.
-This lets you bypass the cooldown restrictions that other users would have
+This lets you bypass the cooldown restrictions that other users would have.
+You can add as many admins as you would like (e.g. channel mods)
 `{
     "name": "YourTwitchName"
 }`